Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 End of Wesleyan statement.

-Personally, I believe that 10% should be the starting point for giving, simply because God set the standard initially.
+Personally, I believe that 10% is a good starting point for giving, simply because God set the standard initially.
 Many can afford considerably more.
 All that we have should be at the Lord's disposal as Jesus said in Luk.
-14.33, "any of you who does not give up everything he has cannot be my disciple".We should be content with having little as 1 Tim.
+14.33, "any of you who does not give up everything he has cannot be my disciple".
+We should be content with having little as 1 Tim.
 6:8 says, "if we have food and clothing, we will be content with that".
 I also believe that God would honour poor believers who give 10% even when, by man's logic, they cannot afford it.
 God can make $9 go a lot further than $10.
 I don't believe that it is possible to give to the Lord and be neglected by Him as He has said, "Those who honour me, I will honour" (1 Sam.
 2:30) and the Psalmist said in Psa.
 37:25, "I have never seen the righteous forsaken or their children begging bread".
-Go to top of page.

 Women In Leadership